-Las Vegas is known as being one of the foremost gambling destinations in the world.
+Las Vegas in the US is known as being one of the foremost gambling destinations in the world.
 People from across the globe flock to this sparkling playground in the middle of the Nevada desert to dance with Lady Luck as they spin the roulette wheel or put on their poker face.
-But there’s much more to do than hang around the casinos.
-Below, I’ve listed a bunch of fun things to do in Las Vegas besides gambling.
-Check them out.

-17 fun things to do in Las Vegas besides gambling
+- What is there to do in Las Vegas besides gambling: 29 ideas

 - 1. Spend some money at the Forum Shops in Caesar's Palace